The Best Passive Investing Strategy

 One of the biggest objections you hear to the low-cost, widely diversified, passive investing strategy from those who are ignorant of the mechanics of this approach has to do with bankruptcy.
 "What if some of the stocks go bankrupt and you lose everything you put into them?!" they exclaim as if they have proven a point.

-Who Is Best Suited for This Passive Investing Strategy?
+The Investors Best Suited for This Passive Strategy

 Generally speaking, the individual investors who can best take advantage of the benefits of this money management school of thought are going to be those who:

 - Don't want to spend a lot of time managing their assets.
 They don't relish the idea of reading 10K filings by the fireplace and would rather be doing other things with their friends and family.

 - Don't feel the need to "do" something.
 They can sit on their behind and take absolutely zero action, even if they think there are better uses for their money, sticking with the plan despite the boredom of twiddling their thumbs their entire lives.

 - Don't feel the need to look smart in front of their friends or coworkers.
 It may sound hard to believe, but countless anecdotes exist of people throwing away ideal investment portfolios for fear of missing out on some sort of 'gold rush' they heard about grabbing drinks with old college classmates.
 It's as if they forget that their portfolio's job is to make money in the safest way possible, not make them appear more interesting.

 - Don't care whether the stocks in their portfolio under or over perform a given index in a specific year.
 It's axiomatic but a portfolio like the ING Corporate Leaders Trust is going to wildly diverge in any particular time period from the S&P 500 or numerous other indices because, by definition, it owns a different group of stocks.
 Comfort with the reasoning behind underlying firms included in a portfolio in the first place should be the primary driver of any investment strategy, even if reported numbers differ from what newspapers say from day to day.